Hochopepper/SwordToShield/Character_Creation/Classes/Warlock.md

-Your body is incapable of properly containing all the magical ability of your patron. when you cast a spell that does not require a spell attack, roll 1d20, if the roll is less than or equal to 2 + the level of the spell or 1 for cantrips, then roll a 1d2.
+Your body is incapable of properly containing all the magical ability of your patron. when you cast a spell that does not require a spell attack, roll 1d20, if the roll is less than or equal to 2 + the level of the spell, then roll a 1d2.
 On a 1, roll on the "Bad Corruptions" chart.
 On a 2, roll on the "Minor Detrimental Corruptions" chart.
 If the spell you cast refers to a spell attack, simply use the natural roll of the attack rather than rolling another 20 sided die.
 For all casting except cantrips a natural 1 is an automatic roll on the "Bad Corruptions" chart.
+This does not apply to cantrips.

 ### Hitpoint Increase
 Your hitpoints increase by 1d6 + your constitution modifier.